 Penalties for distribution depend on whether the case remains in district court where the maximum penalty for a charge is 2½ years or whether the case is indicted and handled in superior court where penalties can range up to 10 years for distribution.
 Whether someone has a prior record and is charged as a subsequent offender will trigger a mandatory minimum sentence as well.
 The registry of motor vehicles will suspend a person’s driver’s license convicted of distribution between 3 to 5 years, a hardship license is usually available after serving half of the suspension.

-Contact a boston drug crime lawyer now to receive a free confidential consultation.
+Contact Fernandez Firm now to receive a free confidential consultation.